-- Determination of capacity of the below-rail network and broader supply chain, identifying existing capacity deficits and making recommendations on how these should be addressed. - Determination of the system operating parameters for planning and contracting purposes. - Reviewing performance information and network service quality as well as providing monthly performance reports to relevant parties. - Participating in network development plans and a consultation role within demand assessments for access seekers and provisional capacity allocations to access holders. - Various mechanisms that involve voting thresholds that provide, amongst other things, pre-approval and approval processes that bind Aurizon Network. - Aurizon Network funding expansions to address capacity deficits identified by the Independent Expert's initial capacity assessment agreed by end customers, or failing agreement as determined by the QCA, up to \$300 million in total (section 4.3). - Aurizon Network committing to fund expansions (up to \$30 million per annum, with carry-forward provisions) that benefit more than one access seeker/holder or customer (section 4.2). - Revised ring-fencing and governance arrangements, including incorporation of an independent observer at Aurizon Network Board meetings, and a customer voting process to approve proposed transfer of key Aurizon personnel between Aurizon Network and its related parties (section 5.1). - Development of a 'Rail Industry Group' to facilitate consultation on a range of matters, including proposed maintenance and renewals strategies and budgets, as well as associated governance processes for pre-approval of maintenance and renewals (sections 1.2 and 5.3). - A rebate is payable by Aurizon Network where the Independent Expert identifies that there has been a contractual capacity shortfall due to Aurizon Network breaching its contractual/undertaking obligations.
-A QCA review process will occur in January 2023 to assess whether the rebate mechanism is achieving its objectives (section 2.3).
+- Determination of the system operating parameters for planning and contracting purposes. - Reviewing performance information and network service quality as well as providing monthly performance reports to relevant parties. - Participating in network development plans and a consultation role within demand assessments for access seekers and provisional capacity allocations to access holders. - Various mechanisms that involve voting thresholds that provide, amongst other things, pre-approval and approval processes that bind Aurizon Network, as submitted by coal producer representatives (section 5.3). - Aurizon Network funding expansions to address capacity deficits identified by the Independent Expert's initial capacity assessment agreed by end customers, or failing agreement as determined by the QCA, up to \$300 million in total (section 4.3). - Aurizon Network committing to fund expansions (up to \$30 million per annum, with carry-forward provisions) that benefit more than one access seeker/holder or customer (section 4.2). - Revised ring-fencing and governance arrangements, including incorporation of an independent observer at Aurizon Network Board meetings, and a customer voting process to approve proposed transfer of key Aurizon personnel between Aurizon Network and its related parties (section 5.1). - Development of a 'Rail Industry Group' to facilitate consultation on a range of matters, including proposed maintenance and renewals strategies and budgets (sections 1.2 and 5.3). - A rebate is payable by Aurizon Network where the Independent Expert identifies that there has been a contractual capacity shortfall due to Aurizon Network breaching its contractual/undertaking obligations for coal users.
+A QCA review process will occur in January 2023 to assess whether the rebate mechanism is achieving its objectives (section 2.3). - Retaining contractual and regulatory obligations to minimise disruption to non-coal access holders and clarifying specific capacity matters for non-coal traffic to be considered by the Independent Expert (section 3.3). - A number of revisions that address a range of issues with the initial UT5 DAAU proposal Aurizon Network and coal producer representatives have identified.4